Our Backyard Garden

 Zone 9b

 I follow the University of Florida agriculture page.
 They publish infographics each month letting gardener’s know what to plant for the season and the zone.
-I used narrowed down their infographics to make an annual calendar (pictured above) for our family that is full of variety and foods we will actually eat.
+I narrowed down their infographics to make an annual calendar (pictured above) for our family that is full of variety and foods we will actually eat.

 This isn’t my first garden, but I’ve learned to adjust my expectation to what will grow here and not just what I want to grow.
 Otherwise, gardening can be very disappointing.
 Here is their website: Gardening Solution.